 With time to spare before our flight back home, we asked the van driver to bring us to Ka Inato for our final foodie adventure.
 There are two branches in Puerto Princesa, one is the main and the bigger branch in Barangay Bancao Bancao which we passed by on our way back to the city.
 There is the smaller branch along Rizal Avenue which is near the airport.
 We decided to go the the Rizal Avenue branch as it is more convenient.

-We were serve by someone using sign language and we realized that they employ PWDs.
-It was indicated in their menu.
+We were served by someone using sign language and we realized that they employ PWDs.
+It was indicated in their menu actually.
 It was interesting but at some point there was difficulty in the server understanding what we needed and another waiter intervened.
 No hassle though.
 It’s a small thing.
 I admire the management of the resto for doing their share in making a marginalized sector of society productive.

 We ordered their signature Inasal Chix and the exotic Crocodile sisig.
 The chicken is good and the crocodile sisig is ok.
 The crocodile sisig is available in portion for sharing only.
 We brought home our leftover.
 There is nothing outstanding about the sisig except that it is crocodile meat.
 It taste much like pork with slight difference in the texture.
 Again, I would recommend that one visits this place when in Puerto Princesa for the experience.

 A food trip can turn out to be punishing if one is not allowed to savor the food long enough.
-There is so many food havens in Puerto Princesa that one day may not be enough to satisfy one’s palate with all the food it offers.
+There are so many food havens in Puerto Princesa that one day may not be enough to satisfy one’s palate with all the options.
 Next time I visit, I would be trying other much raved about restos like Kinabuch Bar and Grill, La Terrasse, Badjao Seafood Restaurant, Balinsasayaw Restaurant, Baker’s Hill ….. maybe, I will be brave enough to try a tamilok 🙂